nselmielite/Notebooks/README.md

 # Notebooks
-Python notebook to automate some tasks
+Python notebooks to automate some tasks